Morgan Murphy (food critic): Military career

 Murphy joined the United States Naval Reserve in 1999, and has since served on five continents.
 In 2010, Murphy was called to Afghanistan, where he served in Operation Enduring Freedom as the Director of Media Outreach for the International Security Assistance Force and briefed General David R. Petraeus, 40 general officers, and two ambassadors on a daily basis.
 In November 2012, he was assigned to the Chairman of the Joint Chiefs of Staff.
 In March 2020, Murphy was recalled to Washington to work for Secretary of Defense Mark Esper, serving as his traveling press secretary, moderating town halls with Esper and the Chairman of the Joint Chiefs of Staff, and helping the department respond to COVID-19, the BLM riots, and election security.
 Murphy was promoted to captain by the Secretary of the Navy Kenneth Braithwaite on October 13, 2020.
-After President Trump fired Mark Esper on November 9th, Murphy continued as press secretary to Acting Secretary of Defense Chris Miller until January 20, 2021.
+After President Trump fired Mark Esper on November 9, Murphy continued as press secretary to Acting Secretary of Defense Christopher C. Miller until January 20, 2021.